yahyajad04/Keeper-App/README.md

 # Keeper App

-A simple note-taking web application built with **React**, **Node.js**, and **MongoDB**.
+A simple note-taking web application built with **React**, **Node.js**, and **PostgreSQL**.
 Users can create an account, log in, and manage their personal notes.
 Each user's notes are stored securely in the database and are only accessible after authentication.

 ## Features